Charles(-Victor) Tillot (1825 – 1895)

 Tillot was invited by Degas (R3;R5,p125)

-See link for an +/-account.
+See link for his pictures and an +/-account.

 Tillot as an artist: